mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

 ## 2.11: Recursive Functions

 Recursive functions are functions that call themselves until a stopping condition is met.
-Recursion is not very common to use, but is useful in data search, subdividing and generative systems.
+Recursion is not very common, but it is useful in data searching, subdividing, and generative systems.

-Just like conditional loops, recursive functions need to be designed and tested carefully for all possible input; otherwise you run the risk of crashing your code.
+Just like conditional loops, recursive functions need to be designed & tested carefully for all possible input; otherwise, you run the risk of crashing your code.

-The following example takes an input line then makes a copy that is shorter and rotated.
+The next example takes an input line then makes a copy that is shorter & rotated.
 It keeps doing that for each newly generated line until the line length becomes less than some minimum length.
-The following table shows the input and output parameters.
+The following table shows the input & output parameters:

 <table class="rounded">
   <tr>